Valisure Certificate of Analysis (CoA)

-Analyzes for the presence of common carcinogens.
+Analyzes for the presence of common nitrosamine carcinogens and solvents like DMF.
 Detection of probable human carcinogens like NDMA and NDEA have caused many of the recalls of blood pressure medications like losartan and valsartan.
-Valisure tests of these and other carcinogens like DMF.

 What We Do (and Don't) Test

 Other pharmacies visually check that a medication looks OK from the outside.
 Valisure also checks that medications are OK on the inside – we take samples from each batch of medication and run a variety of chemical tests.
 Below is an explanation of Valisure’s current testing capabilities, tests we plan to add in the future, and what we cannot reasonably test for as an analytical laboratory.
-Calibrating some of our more sophisticated tests for new drugs can be complex, but we can already perform these tests on the most common ~100 products, and we work continuously to grow our capabilities.
+Calibrating some of our more sophisticated tests for new drugs can be complex, but we can already perform these tests on approximately the most common 100 products sold in the US, and we work continuously to grow our capabilities.

 - Common Impurities